 Both Hudson and Passidomo received A grades on the Florida Chamber of Commerce’s Legislative Report Cards each year they were in office, indicating that they voted nearly lock-step with the Chamber’s position on Florida Business Agenda bills.

 I compared their votes (Hudson’s here; Passidomo’s here) on what Vote Smart calls “Key Votes” between 2011 (Passidomo’s first year) and 2016, and they voted the same way in all but a few cases which I detailed in a prior post.

 Both want to limit access to legal abortion, oppose Medicaid expansion and limiting access to guns, and want tougher immigration laws and border control.
 Passidomo herself said, “Matt and I have similar voting records.
 The main thing that distinguishes us is our personalities.”

-I also respect that Passidomo made a significant financial contribution to her campaign.
-While her net worth is considerably more than Hudson’s ($5.6 million vs $175,552 per their most recent Financial Disclosure filings), his failure to contribute anything at all to his campaign is troubling.
+While Passidomo’s net worth is considerably more than Hudson’s ($5.6 million vs $175,552 per their most recent Financial Disclosure filings), it is noteworthy that Hudson made no contribution at all to his own campaign.

-I’m not sure how significant it is or how long it will continue, but the fact that Passidomo has received less money from out-of-state and from PACs/lobbyists, and fewer $1,000 contributions, suggests that she may be less beholden to special interest groups.
+I’m not sure how significant it is or how long it will continue, but Passidomo has received less money from out-of-state and from PACs/lobbyists, and fewer $1,000 contributions, than has Hudson.